 Top Paying Locations/States for Data Scientists

-Overall, data scientists working in California, New York, and Washington enjoy some of the highest salaries among all of the states the BLS has data on.
+Overall, data scientists working in California, New York, and Washington are among the highest salaries among all of the states the BLS has data on.
 These regions are considered major tech hubs, the homes of Silicon Valley (California) and Silicon Alley (New York), as well as tech giants, including Amazon, one of the largest players in the Seattle tech scene in Washington state.
 But you don’t have to live on the coast or a major city to earn a high salary working in data science.
-In fact, New Mexico and Virginia boast average salaries of over $125,000 per year.
-However, states with major cities, such as Massachusetts and Illinois do pay their data scientists above the median salary.
+In fact, Arizona boasts an average annual salary of over $110,000 per year.

-It’s important to note that the BLS did not have median wage data for 18 states, including Alabama, Alaska, Connecticut, Delaware, Idaho, Indiana, Iowa, Kentucky, Louisiana, Maine, New Hampshire, North Dakota, Oregon, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
-Here’s a breakdown of the five top paying states for computer and information research scientists, including data scientists, in the BLS database:
+It’s important to note that the BLS did not have median wage data for 10 states, including Alaska, Delaware, Iowa, Kentucky, Maine, Oregon, South Carolina, Vermont, West Virginia, and Montana.
+Here’s a breakdown of the five top paying states for data scientists, including data scientists, in the BLS database:

 Data Scientist Salary by Working Experience